oven-sh/bun/README.md

 ## Environment variables

 - `GOMAXPROCS`: For `bun bun`, this sets the maximum number of threads to use.
 If you’re experiencing an issue with `bun bun`, try setting `GOMAXPROCS=1` to force bun to run single-threaded
-- `DISABLE_BUN_ANALYTICS=1` this disables Bun’s analytics.
-Bun records bundle timings (so we can answer with data, "is bun getting faster?") and feature usage (e.g. "are people actually using macros?").
+- `DISABLE_BUN_ANALYTICS=1` this disables bun’s analytics. bun records bundle timings (so we can answer with data, "is bun getting faster?") and feature usage (e.g. "are people actually using macros?").
 The request body size is about 60 bytes, so it’s not a lot of data
 - `TMPDIR`: Before `bun bun` completes, it stores the new `.bun` in `$TMPDIR`.
 If unset, `TMPDIR` defaults to the platform-specific temporary directory (on Linux, `/tmp` and on macOS `/private/tmp`)

 ## Credits

-- While written in Zig instead of Go, Bun’s JS transpiler, CSS lexer, and node module resolver source code is based off of @evanw’s esbuild project. @evanw did a fantastic job with esbuild.
+- While written in Zig instead of Go, bun’s JS transpiler, CSS lexer, and node module resolver source code is based off of @evanw’s esbuild project. @evanw did a fantastic job with esbuild.
-- The idea for the name "Bun" came from [@kipply](https://github.com/kipply)
+- The idea for the name "bun" came from [@kipply](https://github.com/kipply)

 ## License

-Bun itself is MIT-licensed.
+bun itself is MIT-licensed.

-However, JavaScriptCore (and WebKit) is LGPL-2 and Bun statically links it.
+However, JavaScriptCore (and WebKit) is LGPL-2 and bun statically links it.

 Per LGPL2:

 > (1) If you statically link against an LGPL’d library, you must also provide your application in an object (not necessarily source) format, so that a user has the opportunity to modify the library and relink the application.

-You can find the patched version of WebKit used by Bun here: <https://github.com/jarred-sumner/webkit>.
-If you would like to relink Bun with changes:
+You can find the patched version of WebKit used by bun here: <https://github.com/jarred-sumner/webkit>.
+If you would like to relink bun with changes:

 - `git submodule update --init --recursive`
 - `make jsc`
 - `zig build`

-This compiles JavaScriptCore, compiles Bun’s `.cpp` bindings for JavaScriptCore (which are the object files using JavaScriptCore) and outputs a new `bun` binary with your changes.
+This compiles JavaScriptCore, compiles bun’s `.cpp` bindings for JavaScriptCore (which are the object files using JavaScriptCore) and outputs a new `bun` binary with your changes.

-Bun also statically links these libraries:
+bun also statically links these libraries:

 - `libicu` 66.1, which can be found here: <https://github.com/unicode-org/icu/blob/main/icu4c/LICENSE>
 - [`picohttp`](https://github.com/h2o/picohttpparser), which is dual-licensed under the Perl License or the MIT License